 You may bring flowers as you wish.
 If you wish more elaborate decorations, please check well in advance with Father Shawn about what you are planning.
 It is customary to leave some floral arrangements in the church for the Sunday Masses after your wedding, even if others are taken to the reception.
-This is an offering in thanksgiving to God for your married life and it is a sign to the whole parish that a wedding has taken place and a reminder to them to pray for the newly-married couple.

-Throwing flower petals, confetti, rice or anything else is not permitted inside the Cathedral or on its steps.
+This is an offering in thanksgiving to God for your married life and it is a sign to the whole parish that a wedding has taken place and a reminder to them to pray for the newlymarried couple.
+Throwing flower petals, confetti, rice or anything else is not permitted on the cathedral property.
 Please inform your guests of this.

+Altar Servers:

-Altar Servers: If your wedding will include the celebration of the Eucharist the parish can provide altar servers for weddings.
+If your wedding will include the celebration of the Eucharist the parish can provide altar servers for weddings.
 It is possible to ask some of our regular altar servers to serve at your wedding.
 If so, a small stipend should be provided for them by the bridal couple.